raghavthapar/Github-Notes/CommitsInDetail.md

 - Makes it easy to see the history much more clearer

 <!-- Just making some changes to reflect in the GUI part of the git -->

+## Ammending Immediate Commits

+- Ammending can be required if we miss something in a commit or the message is missing.
+- We can redo the previous commit using the `--amend`